Updated June 12, 2023

 |Run independently of an exterior program

 Scripting or writing scripts is like programming within a program.
-Traditional approach with scripting is such that one would write scripts to automate certain functionality within another program.
+The traditional approach with scripting is such that one would write scripts to automate certain functionality within another program.
 Scripting would perform a very specific task like go through a text file to extract all digits.
 With Programming language, one is writing software that runs independently of a parent program.
 With programming language, a developer is usually involved in a project which is creating much more functionality than just a traditional script.

 Lines are blurred today; scripting is very powerful today and performing the task which once used to lie in programming –zone.
 Scripting is a subset of programming.
 One should only be concerned about the language itself and how well suited it is for the required job.
 Every language has its strength and weaknesses.
 At the end of the day, its requirement and the programmer’s technical expertise that does matter.

-This has been a guide to Difference Between Programming vs Scripting languages.
-Here we have discussed Programming vs Scripting languages head to head comparison, key difference along with infographics and comparison table.
+This has been a guide to the Difference Between Programming vs Scripting languages.
+Here we have discussed Programming vs Scripting languages head to head comparison, key difference, and infographics and comparison table.
 You may also look at the following articles to learn more –